-• Where the examination was extended to examine other areas other than those in the primary request then the structures examined and the subsequent findings must be clearly documented.
+• Where the examination is extended to examine other areas other than those in the primary request then the structures examined and the subsequent findings must be clearly documented.
 The examination and the technique(s) used should be documented.

 "A large left sided varicocoele is present and, in view of this, the kidneys were examined.
-Both kidneys appear normal and in particular the left kidney is normal on ultrasound examination.
-The right ovary is not identified trans-abdominally and therefore a vaginal scan was undertaken".
+Both kidneys appear normal and in particular the left kidney is normal on ultrasound examination."